Position Title

 Assistant Professor

-She holds a Ph.D. in sociology from Northwestern University, and she was previously a Postdoctoral Scholar with the Stone Center on Socio-Economic Inequality at the City University of New York Graduate Center and a Democracy Visiting Fellow with the Ash Center on Democratic Governance and Innovation at the Harvard Kennedy School.
+She received her Ph.D. in sociology from Northwestern University.
+She completed a postdoctoral fellowship with the Stone Center on Socio-Economic Inequality and a visiting fellowship with the Ash Center on Democratic Governance and Innovation at the Harvard Kennedy School.

 - Ph.D.
 Sociology, Northwestern University, 2022